Written by Richard Perry

 NON-TRADING FEES

-Deposit feesFees charged by the broker to fund your accountNone
+Deposit FeesFees charged by the broker to fund your accountNone at AvaTrade

 (see more in Deposit Methods below)

-Withdrawal feesFees charged by the broker to withdraw money from your accountNone
+Withdrawal FeesFees charged by the broker to withdraw money from your accountNone at AvaTrade

 (see Withdrawal Methods below)

-Inactivity feesFees charged on dormant trading accounts$50 per quarter after 3 months
+Inactivity FeesFees charged on dormant trading accounts$10 per month after 2 months of inactivity

-Administration FeeAnother fee charged after a certain period of inactivity$100 after 12 months
+Administration FeesCharged for account maintenance after longer periods of inactivity$100 after 12 months

 Trading Costs

-• Firstly, the spread they charge on trades.
-This is the difference between the Bid price (the price you get when you sell) and the Offer/Ask (the price you get when you buy).
+• Firstly, from the spreads incorporated into trades.
+This is the difference between the bid price (the price you get when you sell) and the ask price (the price you get when you buy).

 Spreads

-The commodities trading is subject to Standard Spread or ‘Spread Over Market.’
-For example, the spread cost for Gold is 0.34, whereas.
+Commodity trading is subject to standard spread or ‘Spread Over Market.’
+For example, the typical spread for trading gold CFDs is 27 pips.

-This table shows how AvaTrade compares to large competitors on the most widely traded forex positions.
-On average, the competitors tend to have wider spreads, however, this is not always the case.
-Minimum spreads can be lower than AvaTrade’s fixed offering.
+The table below shows how AvaTrade compares to its closest competitors when it comes to the most widely traded forex pairs.
+On average, some rival brokers tend to have wider spreads, although this is not always the case.
+Their minimum spreads are sometimes lower than AvaTrade’s fixed spreads.

 InstrumentAvaTrade